qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 #### Create a Scaled Wrapping Zone
 You can create a scaled wrapping by `/portal create_scaled_box_view <x1> <y1> <z1> <x2> <y2> <z2> <scale> <placeTargetEntity> <isBiWay>`.
 The wrapping zone is a box area.
 It will create 6 portals with scale transformation that points from the box around placeTargetEntity to the wrapping zone box.
+The generated portal won't change the entity scale upon teleportation.
 If you want to make a small box view of a big area, the scale should be bigger than 1.
 If isBiWay is true, it will generate the reverse portals for every portal.
 Then it will totally generate 12 portals totally.

 ![](https://i.ibb.co/FxWQvjV/2020-08-06-13-15-23.png)